isinmert/CCS-tubeMPPI/README.md

-# MPPI Covariance Steering
+# Constrained Covariance Steering Based tube-MPPI

-So far, we have only implemented MPPI for linear dynamics.

-First set up the virtual environment:

-`python3 -m venv env`

-`source env/bin/activate`

-`pip install --upgrade pip`

-`pip install -r requirements.txt`

-To run the code simply run:

-`source env/bin/activate`

-`python testMPPI.py -paramfile=params.txt`
+This repository contains the code to generate the results from: [Constrained Covariance Steering based Tube-MPPI](https://arxiv.org/pdf/2110.07744.pdf)